 Frequently Asked Questions

-Q: Can I use a different type of citrus fruit instead of oranges?
+Q: Can I use a different type of citrus besides oranges?

 A: Absolutely!
-This recipe works well with a variety of citrus peels, including lemon, grapefruit, or even a combination.
-Just be sure to adjust the sugar and water amounts accordingly.
+This recipe works well with a variety of citrus peels, like grapefruit, lemon, or even a combination.
+Just be sure to adjust the simmering time as needed, as some peels may be more bitter than others.

-Q: Can I store the Candied Orange Peel for later use?
+Q: How should I store Candied Orange Peel?

-A: Yes, the Candied Orange Peel keeps very well.
-Store it in an airtight container at room temperature for up to 2 weeks, or in the freezer for up to 3 months.
+A: Candied Orange Peel will keep in an airtight container at room temperature for up to 2 weeks.
+For longer-term storage, you can also freeze it for up to 3 months.

-A: This Candied Orange Peel recipe makes a total of 12 servings, so you’ll have plenty to enjoy and share.
+A: This batch of Candied Orange Peel will yield 12 servings, so you’ll have plenty to enjoy and share with friends and family.

-Q: What if my Candied Orange Peel turns out too soft or too hard?
+Q: What if my Candied Orange Peel turns out too bitter?

 Candied Orange Peel